OXID-eSales/testing_library/README.rst

 Writing acceptance tests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Currently for acceptance testing Mink library and selenium 1 or goutte
+Currently for acceptance testing Mink library and selenium driver is used.
-drivers are used.

 **Note:**